-Residence Hall Association is an organization that enhances the residence hall communities through the planning events, acting as the governing body in the residence halls, and advocating for residential student needs.
+Residence Hall Association is an organization that enhances the residence hall communities through the planning events.
+RHA acts as a governing body that advocates for residential student needs, alongside their immediate advisor.
 Officers are elected by their peers for a one-year (two-semester) term.
 In addition, each building elects two representatives.
 Meetings are held weekly (Time & Location TBA) and all residents are invited to attend.